multi-build/multibuild/README.rst

       travis encrypt -r MacPython/nipy-wheels ANACONDA_SECRET=ni-1234abcd-12ab-34dc-1234-d1e1f3a4b5c6

   Note that ``MacPython/nipy-wheels`` is your Github organization/repository.
-The encryption only applies to Travis-CI running against this repository.
+The encryption only applies to Travis CI running against this repository.

 * Go to your `.travis.yml` file and add the output ``secure`` key.
 This will look something like::